-- 1. To grasp some influential philosophical ideas - 2.
+- 1. To grasp some of the most important and influential philosophical ideas - 2.
 To understand how philosophical questions are framed - 3.
 To relate philosophical ideas to larger issues in society, culture, and history - 4.
 To understand the connections between philosophy and other fields of human thought - 5.
 To develop competence in critical analysis by careful reading and discussion - 6.
 To develop skills of oral expression and argument through class discussion - 7.
 To develop writing skills through written assignments